Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 You will note that metabisulfites and bisulfites are efficient reducers, however it should be noted that some studies have shown these to lower dissolved oxygen levels.
 I have never had a problem with this due to the fact I always employ good circulation when ammonia, chloramines, or chlorine are a problem (actually good circulation should always be employed).

-Also note, Vitamin C (ascorbic acid) is also an effective reducer, which also goes along with many of my points for a Reducing Redox).
+Also note, Vitamin C (ascorbic acid/sodium ascorbate) is also an reasonable reducer (albeit not as strong as others at doses that do not affect pH dramatically), which also goes along with many of my points for a Reducing Redox.

 For much more information about water conditioners that will remove Chlorine and/or Chloramines, please read this article: